amrishparmar/Cheetah-Rabbit-Simulation/README.md

 # Cheetah-Rabbit-Simulation
 Pathfinding/Graph search exploration.
-Coursework for year 2 "Algorithms and Data Structures".
+Coursework for year 2 "Algorithms and Data Structures" (in March 2016).

 Implemented various data structures and algorithms (including A*) on a grid.